Answer your questions about investment returns, dividends, and comparisons

 What is an individual rate of return?

 The individual rate of return (or IRR) is a return number that includes the impact of the size and timing of your deposits and withdrawals.
 Since it includes the impact of your deposits and withdrawals, it may not reflect how well Betterment is managing your money.
 For that, you’ll want to refer to Time-Weighted Return (or TWR) which you can see in your “Portfolio returns.”
 Your Portfolio Returns (Time Weighted) Individual Rate of Return (Money-Weighted) Includes impact of portfolio returns ✅ ...Read More

 What are time-weighted returns?

 When people look at their returns, one goal is to understand how well Betterment is managing their money.
-If you want to judge how well Betterment has built your portfolio, the time-weighted return (TWR) is one of the most useful figures to use.
-When you log into your Betterment account from a web browser and go to the Performance section, at the top right you’ll see your time-weighted return.
-If you’re logged in on the mobile app, tap “See performance,” select one of your investment accounts, ...Read More
+If you want to judge how well Betterment has built your portfolio, the time-weighted return (TWR) is a useful figure to use.
+When you log into your Betterment account from a web browser and go to the Performance section, select one of your investment accounts from the Filter, and once the page reloads, you’ll see your “Portfolio returns” section beneath the balance information.
+If you’re ...Read More

 What are money-weighted returns?

 Money-weighted returns are affected by every cash flow that goes in and out of your portfolio.
 Cash flows at Betterment include deposits, withdrawals, dividends, and fees.
 We focus on the main type of money-weighted returns: internal rate of return (IRR).
 When you log into your Betterment account from a web browser and go to the Performance section, in the bottom left corner you’ll see your “Individual rate of return,” a type of money-weighted return.
 If you’re logged in on the mobile app, tap ...Read More